-Urbanization. anthropogenic activities, increases in demand for the available resources, excessive agricultural and mining practices have led to increase in the concentration of heavy metals and xenobiotic compounds in the environment. these toxic compounds Presence of ultimately finds its way into the food chain and can cause serious damage to living beings.
+Urbanisation, anthropogenic activities, increase in demand for the available resources, excessive agricultural and mining practices have led to increase in the concentration of heavy metals and xenobiotic compounds in the environment.
+Presence of these toxic compounds ultimately finds its way into the food chain and can cause serious damage to living beings.
 Several health issues related to accumulation of toxic metals in human body have been well documented in literature.
-Attention in this regard is majorly eco-friendly solution on an where bioremediation is one of the possible solutions.
-Bioremediation is a natural and environmentally friendly approach to treat contaminated land and restore it using living organisms like bacteria, fungi, algae and plants.
-This method of treating contaminated land has received attention in the scientific community and with the improved molecular biology techniques, genetic engineering and nanotechnology, improved efficiency is predicted in near future.
+Attention in this regard is majorly on an eco-friendly solution where bioremediation is one of the possible solutions.
+Bioremediation is a natural and environmentally friendly approach to treat contaminated land and restore using living organisms like bacteria, fungi, algae and plants.
+This method of treating contaminated land has received attention in the scientific community and with the newer methods like improved molecular biology techniques, genetic engineering and nanotechnology, improved efficiency is predicted in near future.
 This topic focuses on the origin, the treatment methods used originally and the futuristic approaches that might be employed for treatment of contaminated land.

-Keywords: Bioremediation, futuristic trends, Phytoremediation, Mycoremediation, Phycoremediation.
+Keywords--Bioremediation, Phytoremediation, Mycoremediation, Phycoremediation, futuristic trends